 Coaching and Support

-The Leading Change Network is rich with people who can support and coach others in launching campaigns, building organizations, and training others.
+The Leading Change Network is rich with people who can support, coach and train you in launching campaigns, building organizations, and training others.

 Looking for coaching?
 Check out our Coaching and Support programme below.